 Food Preservation and Canning

 Gardening and raising small animals for survival is critical, but you have to have a method of preserving the food so you can extend it out over a longer period of time.
-Slaughtering a cow or pig will not do you any good unless you can preserve the meat for sustained periods.
+Slaughtering a cow or pig will not do any good unless you can preserve the meat for sustained periods.

 Think about other societies that did what they were told to feel safe.
 Not the best choice.
 Critical thinking skills will serve you well pre and post-collapse.

 The exact definition of critical thinking is controversial because it is complicated.
 In a nutshell, critical thinking is what you do before making a sound judgment or taking action.

 Following is a high-caliber definition of “critical thinking.”

 The competing definitions of [critical thinking] can be understood as differing conceptions of the same basic concept: careful, unemotional, thinking directed to a goal.
 It’s adoption…is based on a respect for… autonomy and preparing for success in life, and for democratic citizenship.Stanford Encyclopedia of Philosophy, Critical Thinking, July 21, 2018

 The opposite of critical thinking is choosing what to do or say based entirely on emotion or jumping to a conclusion without facts.

 This type of “lazy” thinking is why propaganda is effective, i.e., people making assumptions based on soundbites or narratives or believing what is said without questioning.